chantastic/sites/chan.dev/src/food/sandiego.md

 ## [The Friendly](https://www.instagram.com/thefriendlysd/)

-This is the best burger in San Diego, period.
+This is the best burger in San Diego, full stop.

 One reviewer on Yelp said "this burger looks like it was run over by a truck".
 That's right.
 The burger looks like shit.
 But holy balls it's a bite of pure soul.